Skip to Content

 EEZTire-TPMS6ATC Real Time/24x7 Tire Pressure Monitoring System - Color Monitor + 6 at Sensors

-• ■ ADVANCED TECHNOLOGY ALERT SYSTEM - the monitor is motion sensitive and monitors tire pressure and temperature on 6-second intervals continuously....
+• ADVANCED TECHNOLOGY ALERT SYSTEM - the monitor is motion sensitive and monitors tire pressure and temperature on 6-second intervals continuously.
+It...

-The EEZ system we use, and to which we’ve linked above, has a large display screen so it’s easy to monitor.
+The EEZ system we’ve used, and to which we’ve linked above, has a large display screen so it’s easy to monitor.
 It also has a built-in rechargeable lithium battery that lasts up to 60 hours on a single charge and can be also be recharged (or run continuously) using the vehicle’s USB or 12V/cigarette lighter port.

 This is one piece of gear we wouldn’t be without.
 Period.
 Have a look at our video about our EEZ Tire system for more information about how it works and why it’s so important:

 If you’ve followed us for any length of time, you’re probably aware of our appreciation for our Acuva water purification system.
-In fact, we recently upgraded to a newer model with a higher flow rate, the ArrowMAX 2.0, and gifted our old (but still awesome) Eco NX-Silver to friends who are thoroughly enjoying it now.
+In fact, after enjoying our first unit, we upgraded to a newer model with a higher flow rate, the ArrowMAX 2.0 (now known as the Lippert Acuva Wanderer 2.0), and gifted our old (but still awesome) Eco NX-Silver to friends who have thoroughly enjoyed it.

 If you want safe drinking water in your RV, the Acuva system is the one we use and recommend.
 But rather than cover all the details here, we invite you to check out our previous Acuva posts: